JeffrayZhang/terse-cli/readme.md

 Modeled after [tiangolo's typer python library](https://github.com/fastapi/typer), you simply define your commands and subcommands as functions and annotate them with the `#[command]` attribute.

+## Current Status: Alpha

+This is a work in progress.
+The core functionality is implemented, but if you want any customization on how your CLI is used (e.g. positional arguments, custom help messages, etc.) those things are not yet supported.

+Known issues:
+- [ ] every command must have a return type that implements `Display`
+- [ ] positional arguments are not yet supported
+- [ ] comments on arguments/subcommands are not yet supported

 ## Installation